1939 Cotton Bowl Classic: Statistics

+Attendance was recorded as 40,000.

 Aftermath

 St. Mary's played in two more bowl games, in the mid-1940s, and lost both.
 The program was dropped in 1951 and later returned joined Division II, and moved up to Division I-AA in the 1990s; the football program was discontinued prior to the 2004 season.
 Texas Tech did not reach a Cotton Bowl again until 1995; the Red Raiders have yet to win in four appearances.